Stuart Forster reports on a food tour of the Gros Morne region in western Newfoundland, Canada.

 Why go for dinner in just one restaurant, when you can experience what it’s like to dine in three?
 Norris Point is the starting point for tonight’s three-course dinner safari in western Newfoundland.
 Each course will be served in a different restaurant.

-Disclosure: Stuart Forster, the author of this article, travelled to Newfoundland and Labrador as a guest of Destination Canada and retained full editorial control of this post.
-Destination Canada did not review or approve this article.
+Disclosure: Stuart Forster, the author of this article, travelled to Newfoundland and Labrador as a guest of Destination Canada, which did not review or approve this article.

 My group’s guide for the evening, Tara, is already waiting at The Black Spruce restaurant when we arrive, after a ten-minute drive from Rocky Harbour.
 Conveniently, the dinner safari will end where we are staying, at the Oceans Room Restaurant within the Ocean View Hotel.

 A taste of Gros Morne

 Tara leads food and wine tours six days a week, until mid-October, when most of the restaurants in the region close for winter.
 Despite being just a short drive from Gros Morne National Park, relatively few international travellers visit this part of Canada after Thanksgiving, which Canadians celebrate on the second Monday of October.

 Come wintertime, the region gets a thick covering of snow.
 Over the past couple of days Joey, the driver of our minibus, has shown me a handful of Youtube videos of people riding snowmobiles in Gros Morne and has suggested I return to experience it myself.
 I like the idea but I’m not sure I trust myself to control a powerful snowmobile as it jumps and roars at full throttle through deep snow.